awandahl/choosing_journal/index.md

 ## 3. Check journal ranking in your subject

-### *The aim is to compare different journals in terms of the average number of citations that has been received
+### *The aim is to compare different journals in terms of the average number of citations that these have been received.
+This is called the Impact Factor in common language. *

 > - Remember to never compare two journals from different subject areas unless the indicator used is [field-normalized](https://arxiv.org/abs/1801.09985)
 > - SJR and SNIP **are** field-normalized, JIF and CiteScore **are not**.